Are LinkedIn Video Downloaders Safe to Use?

 This can lead to:

-• Data tracking across websites
+• tracking across websites

 Safer Alternative: